Company culture is changing

 France implemented a ban on work emails after working hours under their labour agreement, and this could have a ripple down effect for many other countries.
 Undoubtedly employee well-being is finally being taken seriously by businesses.

 Implementing a strong policy around this will show your employees that you value their health.
-You will also demonstrate you are respectful of their personal time.
+You will also demonstrate you are respectful of their time.

 3. Work Hard Play Hard